1313-Mockingbird-Lane/network-delaware/README.md

 # network-delaware

-Create a digital tool taht enables users to engage,organize, and mobilize resources for their communitie
+Create a digital tool that enables users to engage, organize, and mobilize resources for their communities.